amirrhkm/exercise/report/report_week_1.md

 ## Thursday (7/3/24)
     On Thursday, I acquired the knowledge to set up the configuration file .gitlab-ci.yml in order to automate the execution of all the necessary commands for GitLab to handle the execution of the code.
 I am also acquiring the skill of generating code documentation by utilising the TypeDoc package.

+## Friday (8/3/24)
+    On Friday, I continued to learn how to document functions using the TypeDoc package, when that is done, I conducted a self-learn on utilising LaTeX on Overleaf.
+I also conducted troubleshooting on the read file test function to provide a more accurate and expected while sending the code through GitLab CI.

+## Result
+    As a result, the tasks can be executed on TypeScript and can successfully provide results for unit testing using the Jest framework.
+The code for the task is accessible on GitLab, where every change is being pushed.
+Additionally, GitLab CI is used to execute all the necessary commands.
+All functions in the code have also been documented using TypeDoc.